Information for In-Person Teaching

-The questions and answers below provide important information for faculty teaching in person during fall 2021.
-This information will continue to be updated throughout the semester.
+The questions and answers below provide important information for faculty teaching in person.
+This information will continue to be updated.

-Other personal protective equipment (PPE), such as clear-panel masks and gloves, are available for those who have job responsibilities necessitating use.
-Should you need these items, please contact your resource manager.
+N95 respirators are available to faculty and staff upon request.
+You can request an N95 respirator on the Risk Management and EHS website using the N95 Respirator Request Form (Online).
+Personal protective equipment (PPE), such as clear-panel masks and gloves, are available for those who have job responsibilities necessitating use.
+Should you need these items, please contact your resource manager, dean, or associate dean.

 The University cannot disclose infection, vaccination, or exemption status of students to non-medical or health agency personnel.

 If a student informs a faculty member that they have tested positive for COVID-19, the faculty should advise the student to contact the Student Health Center immediately and may also contact the Student Health Center directly with this information at 323-343-3300.

 No, the faculty member should advise the student to contact the Student Health Center, which will confirm the positive test result and advise the student regarding appropriate actions.

 In such cases, faculty may teach remotely for the short period in which they are self-isolating.
 In some situations, it may be preferable for the department and/or college to provide coverage in a course.